LuccaHellriegel/bot-command-center/README.md

 - instantiate bots via JSON config
 - Observer pattern to subscribe to new posts (PostManager) or channels (MembershipManager) in the bots
 - at-most-once guarantee via persistent tracking (aka we ensure posts are not processed multiple times - AI calls are expensive after-all)
-- using Mattermost APIs that are not part of the Client library (because that is totally what you wanted to spend time on in a hackathon...)
+- examples for using Mattermost APIs that are not part of the Client library / badly-defined properties like "is this from a user or a bot?" (because that is totally what you wanted to spend time on in a hackathon...)

 ## Run